These are the three emotions I’m sure you’ll all feel upon hearing that the 23-year old victim of the Delhi Gang Rape has lost her life.

 “The patient had remained in an extremely critical condition since admission to Mount Elizabeth Hospital,” a statement from hospital chief executive Kelvin Loh said.
 “She had suffered from severe organ failure following serious injuries to her body and brain.
 She was courageous in fighting for her life for so long against the odds but the trauma to her body was too severe for her to overcome.
 We are humbled by the privilege of being tasked to care for her in her final struggle.”

 “We are very sad to report that the patient passed away peacefully at 4.45 AM on 29 Dec 2012 (Singapore time).
 Her family and officials from the High Commission of India were by her side.
 The Mount Elizabeth Hospital team of doctors, nurses and staff join her family in mourning her loss.”

-While the poor girl lost her life, the fight against rape and women’s rights in India is no where close to being over.
+While the poor girl lost her life, the fight against rape and women’s rights in India is nowhere close to being over.
 In fact, women and men alike have been protesting the lackadaisical attitude with which the Indian government has treated rape and women’s rights.
 Protesters are demanding justice and want the rapists caught and hanged!
-This gang rape case has received global coverage and the pressure on India to reform their laws and take action has intensified.
+This gang-rape case has received global coverage and the pressure on India to reform its laws and take action has intensified.

 Personally, I am truly disgusted by this incident.
 As a law student, an Indian, and most importantly, as a female, I hope India takes affirmative action to reduce and ultimately eliminate the cases of rape.
 This means that change must occur from a microscopic level – internally in departments – to a wider macroscopic change – a stronger national law increasing the punishment to rapists.